WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 <!-- What, if any, work within this plan can be parallelized? -->

-The work on components (`VCollectionLink`, `VMediaTag`), and on the search store changes can be parallelized.

-We should create a `additional_search_views` feature flag for this work because adding the links to the collection pages on the single result pages (`VCollectionLink`, `VMediaTag`) before the collection pages are ready is not possible.
+The API changes can be done independently of the frontend changes, although they should be finished before the final testing of the frontend changes.

+Adding the new components (step 3), Nuxt store update (step 4) and the `additional_search_views` feature flag (step 5) can be done in parallel, and are not dependent on anything.

+The work on the single result pages (step 7) can be done in parallel with the work on the collection pages (step 6), but should follow the previous steps.

 ## Blockers